hci-lab-um/heuristics-for-test-tool-design/preprints.md

 [Test tools: an illusion of usability?](paper-illusion-of-usability-Evans-et-al-TAICPART-2020-preprint.pdf)

-[Breaking tester stereotypes: Who is testing and why it matters](paper-Breaking-Tester-Sterotypes-Evans-et-al-Pre-print-July-2024.pdf) (not yet published - listed on https://bcshci.org/conference-program
+[Breaking tester stereotypes: Who is testing and why it matters](paper-Breaking-Tester-Sterotypes-Evans-et-al-Pre-print-July-2024.pdf) (not yet published - listed on https://bcshci.org/conference-program)

-[How can Heuristics be Communicated?]() in draft, accepted for conference - preprint will be placed here when available.
+[How can Heuristics be Communicated?](paper-Preprint-Communicating_Heuristics_CHIRA2024.pdf) (not yet published - listed on https://www.insticc.org/node/technicalprogram/CHIRA/2024.)

 If you wish to cite any of these papers, please find the published versions on-line to get the correct citation information from the publisher.
 You can do this via Google Scholar https://scholar.google.com/